The Three Kinds of Empathy: Emotional, Cognitive, Compassionate

 Being Authentic When Giving Empathy

-The truth is, not all situations are the same just like not all types of empathy are the same.
+The truth is, not all situations are the same just like not all empathy types are the same.

 Can you think of one example of each type of empathy in your own life?
 Probably more than one.
 Hopefully, you’ve encountered compassionate empathy at some point!

-Any type of empathy takes emotional fitness and practice—just like any balancing act.
+Any type of empathy takes emotional fitness—just like any balancing act.
+There is no better use of time than practicing empathy.
 When you find that sweet spot where you can empathize effectively, whether navigating a workplace hurdle or comforting a loved one, it is absolutely worth the work.

-Or, if you enjoyed this blog, sign up for our newsletter; you'll get more life hacks to make your relationships richer and your life sweeter and easier.
+And if you enjoyed this blog, sign up for our newsletter; you'll get more life hacks to make your relationships and life sweeter.

 New Call-to-action